Wednesday, December 11, 2019

-The Geminids are a fairly reliable meteor shower and this year moonlight will not significantly interfere.
-Some decent meteors rates should be seen.
+The Geminids are usually a fairly reliable meteor shower however this year moonlight from the nearly full Moon nearly on top of the radiant will significantly interfere.

-Unlike the Leonids, where there is a very narrow peak of high activity, the Geminids have a broad peak and will show good activity well before and after the peak, and on the day before and after.
-The peak is December 14, 12h 30m UT.
-That is 23:30 pm AEDST December 14 in Australia.
-This is just before the Moon set, and before the radiant is high enough for decent rates, but there will still be very goor rates from around 2-3 am AEDST (1-2 am AEST) on the morning of the 15th in Australia.
+Despite the Geminids having a broad peak and will show good activity well before and after the peak, and on the day before and after.
+The peak is December 14, between 02h and 23 h UT.
+That is 13:00pm AEDST December 14 to 9:00 AEDST 15th in Australia.
+As the Moon is almost on top of the radiant there will be poor rates but the best viewing will be from around 2-3 am AEDST (1-2 am AEST) on the morning of the 15th in Australia.
 As the radiant doesn't rise until just before midnight (daylight saving time) in most of Australia, so you will still have to disturb your sleep for this one.

-meteor flux estimator (choose 4 Geminids and date 14-15 December, don't forget to change the date to 2018).
-I have also made a table for major citiess below.
+You can find predictions for your local site at the meteor flux estimator (choose 4 Geminids and date 14-15 December, don't forget to change the date to 2019).
+I have also made a table for major cities below.

 Unfortunately, both Chrome and Firefox have changed their security settings to prevent plugins from running, and the flux estimator only runs under Internet Explorer now.

 You can follow the progress of the shower at the IMO Geminids Live page.